Raxephion/The-Vault/README.md

 *   Batch processing utilities for common tasks.
 *   Helpers for dataset preparation or augmentation.
 *   Scripts for comparing model outputs or embeddings.
-*   User-friendly interfaces or wrappers for existing CLI tools.
+*   User-friendly interfaces or wrappers for existing CLI tools (e.g., using `argparse` for command-line arguments instead of hardcoded paths).

 Your suggestions for new tools are highly encouraged!
 Feel free to open an issue to suggest a new feature or tool.